eccentricdevotion/LockClock/README.md

 ##The scoreboard clock
 The scoreboard clock is displayed in the sidebar and shows Minecraft time in a quasi-military format- that is, 24-hour time (without leading zeroes).
 The clock can been hidden/shown with a command (see __Commands__ below).

+Players with the permission `lockclock.clock` get the clock automatically at login.

 ##Commands
 There are four in-game commands: